Man, at time of just climbing, here we are at the beginning of the third and final busy broadcast hour, the EIB network today.

 I'm not alone.

-But I don't I don't respond to it.
+But I don't respond to it.

-Uh and I don't react to it.
+And I don't react to it.

-That's I know that's not possible.
+I know that's not possible.

-But people who do not like me will listen repeatedly, just so they can keep hating me.
+But people who do not like me will listen repeatedly just so they can keep hating me.

 They need the ammo.